nnellans/bash-guide/README.md

 # Aliases

-Think of "nicknames".
-You can create an Alias to represent a complicated command, or set of commands.
-For example, instead of typing a long command with complicated parameters over and over, you could create an Alias out of it.
-Then, you would just to type the Alias name instead of the long complicated command.

 > [GSG](https://google.github.io/styleguide/shellguide.html): Aliases should be avoided in scripts.
 For almost every purpose, shell functions are preferred over aliases.

 ```shell